 Posted on Friday 10th March 2023

-Philip White, Deputy Leader and Cabinet Member with responsibility for tourism at Staffordshire County Council, said:
+David Williams, Cabinet Member for Highways and Transport at Staffordshire County Council, said:

 “It has been a tough 24 hours for the crews, but as always, they do an amazing job for this council and the people of this county.

 “As we have seen, the weather has been quite unpredictable, ranging from bright days to rain, to sleet, to snow.
 We will continue to monitor the conditions from our own weather stations across the county, so we get very localised information about the road conditions.”

 With temperatures falling below zero and more snow forecast for the weekend, people are being reminded to take extra care and allow extra time for their journey if they are out and about this weekend.

 “Most roads are passible with care, but roads on the very highest grounds may need to be avoided.
 The grit does also need traffic to travel over it to work effectively, so please take extra care over the next couple of days.
 The most important thing is that everyone needs to get to where they need to go safely.”